Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Fits of experimental data

 In this section, we present fits of the specific heat of six compounds: GdNi$_3$Ga$_9$, GdCu$_2$Ge$_2$, GdPbBi, GdNiSi$_3$, Eu$_2$Pd$_3$Sn$_3$, and EuPdSn$_2$ (see Figure \ref{exp}).
 The fitting procedure uses the experimentally determined critical temperature $T_N$ as a fixed input, with the effective number of neighbors $z$ and axial anisotropy $K$ as free parameters.
 For Gd compounds, $K=0$ was used as the anisotropy term was found to be negligible.
 The assumption of uniform exchange interactions ($J_\delta = J$) is justified by our theoretical results showing that different $J_\delta$ values with the same effective number of neighbors $z$ yield nearly identical specific heat curves (see Section \ref{compa}).

 The quality of the fits is excellent.
-For comparison, a mean-field approach would fail to reproduce the specific heat curves, particularly the shape of the peak and the high-temperature tail (see MF specific heat in Figures \ref{cst} and \ref{cstmf}).
+For comparison, a mean-field approach would fail to reproduce the specific heat curves, particularly the shape of the peak and the high-temperature tail (see mean-field specific heat in Figures \ref{cst} and \ref{cstmf}).
+For a quantitative measure of the fits, see the discussion of Appendix \ref{app:distanceExperiment}.
+The $L^2$ distance between the experimental curve and the corresponding fit is in all cases $\ell_2 \leq 0.1$.
+Taking into account the experimental substraction of the phonon contribution, this is a reasonable distance.

 The parameters of the fits for the different compounds are listed in Table \ref{tabpara}.
 The table also shows $z_0$.
 It represents the minimum number of nearest neighbors required to maintain 3D connectivity in the reported crystal structure.
 The effective number of neighbors $z$ accounts for both geometric coordination and relative interaction strengths, which can differ from the nominal $z_0$ due to longer-range interactions.